Contd from Episode 1

 The conductor: Madam bus kahi bhi nahi ruk sakta hai aagla stop Belapur hai aap udhar utar jana..

 (Madam the bus cannot stop in the middle of a highway.
-You can get down in the next stop that’s Belapur.)
+You can get down at the next stop that’s Belapur.)

 She tried hard to convince the conductor to let her get down but all in vain.
 One cannot mess with the traffic rules in a big city.
 A gulp of bitter taste for this city went down her throat.
 She was never a fan of the city life and the welcome just made her feelings stronger.